 You might have campaigns with hundreds of thousands of keywords but, if you have different physical office locations, you can craft the ads so that the nearest office shows up in the ad copy.

-I’ve taken on accounts where we’ve quickly slashed the Adwords spend (whilst getting the same number of sales) because they’ve been overbidding to always be in first place in the search results and haven’t had enough negative keywords.
+We’ve taken on accounts where we’ve quickly slashed the Adwords spend (whilst getting the same number of sales) because they’ve been overbidding to always be in first place in the search results and haven’t had enough negative keywords.
 They could easily be in positions 2 to 4 and still get the same volume of traffic but with better quality visitors to the business website.
 Aim for what works and brings you the best return on investment.
 In areas with a small population you may need to be in top place but in large markets like New York, you can even be down in 5th place and still be getting good quality clicks.

 Q6.
 Any special suggestions for HR consultants and HR tech companies?